 Start by identifying what you want to teach.
 After you choose, consider what is the least amount of information needed to understand what you plan to teach.

-The key is to choose a narrow topic and then shows only what is essential to understand it.
-By removing all unnecessary information and steps, you streamline the process and keep the video short.
+The key is to choose a narrow topic and then show only what is essential to understand it.
+Remove all the unnecessary information and steps from your instructional videos to streamline the process and keep the video short.

 With your topic in hand, do a practice walk through of exactly what you want to show your viewers.
 This will help you get smooth cursor motions in the recording and, in the end, allows yourself an easier time editing.
 When you’re ready, open the Camtasia recorder and record your screen.